TN Nurseries best selling moss

 Ease of Maintenance

-As long as an area is shady and gets moisture regularly, moss needs little to no maintenance.
+If an area is shady and gets moisture regularly, moss needs little to no maintenance.
 If it spreads too far for your landscaping design, it's easy to cut it back.
 It does not need to be fertilized or fed.
 It doesn't need to be pruned or deadheaded.
 Once it's laid on the soil, it simply makes itself at home.

 If your landscaping has any spots that are too wet, too shady, or both, adding this lush greenery is ideal for adding another dimension to your landscaped areas.